kjhall01/xcast/XCAST_DOCS.md

 10. y_sample_dim - string, name of sample dimension on Y
 11. y_feature_dim - string, name of feature dimension on Y
 12. window - int, size of cross validation window (N of leave-N-out)
+13. verbose - int, how much printing do you want to happen?
-13. ND - int, number of times to train model, for non-deterministic statistical models
+14. ND - int, number of times to train model, for non-deterministic statistical models

 Returns: Xarray Dataset containing ND-means and standard deviations for the cross-validated hindcasts